What are investment funds?

 The European long-term investment funds (ELTIF) regulation covers funds that focus on investing in various types of alternative asset classes such as infrastructure, small and medium sized enterprises and real assets.

 Money market funds (MMFs) are investment vehicles where households, corporate treasurers or insurance companies can obtain a relatively safe and short-term investment for surplus cash.
 They are an important source of short-term financing for financial institutions, corporates and governments.
-In order to preserve the integrity and stability of the internal market, the Commission has proposed a regulation that will make MMFs more resilient to a future financial crisis.
+In order to preserve the integrity and stability of the internal market, the EU adopted a regulation that will make MMFs more resilient to a future financial crisis.

 Retail investment products